 We knew making headlines could drive public opinion and organically activate new supporters.
 Uber’s preemptive launch in 2014 created the earned media opportunity we needed – becoming the lead story on local newscasts and dominating newspaper coverage and editorial pages for several days.

-Petition efforts were launched to expand support.
-Op-eds were strategically placed in print publications.
+Petition efforts expanded support.
+And on the media front, strategically placed op-eds ran in print publications.
 Letters from key constituencies landed in the inboxes of the Mayor and City Councilors.

 Collectively, these efforts allowed Uber to break through an outdated regulatory environment and officially begin operating locally in 2015.

 Since then, Quinn Thomas has sustained a proactive PR campaign to continue telling Uber’s unique story.
 Using research to compare income opportunities between Uber and traditional cab drivers, our team helped secure partnerships with local transit advocates to address “last mile” transportation needs.